clamsproject/apps/docs/about.md

 ### If you are an external contributor (using your own GitHub organization)

-If you are an external contributor, you can submit an app to the directory by opening an issue on the App Directory repository.
+If you are an external contributor, you can submit an app to the directory by manually opening an issue on the App Directory repository.

+1. Prepare a git-based reference point for the following step.
+This reference will be used to _download_ your app code.
+Your code must provide `metadata.py` script in the project root that generates app metadata JSON string when directly run (`python metadata.py`).
-Follow the steps above to create a git tag and push it to your app code repository (you can use git commit hash, although it is not recommended for readability).
+   1. Recommended way is to follow the same steps above to create a git tag (annotated tag to include a release note) and push it to your app code repository.
+   2. Alternative, you can use the git commit hash.
+This way, you're losing a way to provide a release note.
+Regardless, it is highly recommended to maintain an external changelog in the app repository.
-Then, open an issue on the App Directory repository.
-Pick an issue template for app submission, and fill out the form.
+2. Then, open an issue on the App Directory repository. **Pick an issue template for app submission**, and fill out the form. ([direct link to the app submission form](https://github.com/clamsproject/apps/issues/new?template=app_submission.md&title=CLAMS+App+Submission))

 ## What happens after the submission?